Home > Articles > All Issues > 2026 > Volume 14, No. 1, 2026 >

 Cite: Rayane Cherifi, Mahdi Madani*, El-Bay Bourennane, and Karima Amara, "Secure and Efficient Tele-Radiography Based on the Fusion of a Convolutional Autoencoder and Chaotic Latent Encryption," Journal of Image and Graphics, Vol. 14, No. 1, pp. 49-57, 2026.

 Copyright © 2026 by the authors.
-This is an open access article distributed under the Creative Commons Attribution License (CC-BY-4.0), which permits use, distribution and reproduction in any medium, provided that the article is properly cited, the use is non-commercial and no modifications or adaptations are made.
+This is an open access article distributed under the Creative Commons Attribution License which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited (CC-BY-4.0).

 Article Metrics in Dimensions